kklein/kklein.github.io/content/posts/2023-05-30-use_it_or_lose_it.md

 Moreover, I've found that other people regularly rely on the assessment of knowledge of a person when deciding whether they would like to offer or obstruct an opportunity.
-The extent of this has been a surprise to me since my mental model had always been that if someone had done something 'hard' - e.g. have a track record of doing pure math - it didn't matter whether they knew about something 'less hard' - e.g. the interpretation of the [Kullback-Leibler divergence](https://en.wikipedia.org/wiki/Kullback%E2%80%93Leibler_divergence) - they could surely pick it up in no time.
+The extent of this has been a surprise to me since my mental model had always been that if someone had done something 'hard' - e.g. have a track record of doing pure math - it didn't matter whether they knew about something - e.g. the interpretation of the [Kullback-Leibler divergence](https://en.wikipedia.org/wiki/Kullback%E2%80%93Leibler_divergence) - they could surely pick it up in no time.

-TODO: Make sure to not confound just doing hard things (including experience) and knowledge

-Q: What is 'expertise'?

 I do still think that they could pick it up in no time but there are at least two catches with this mental model:
-* Sometimes a lot of value is created by being able to react quickly, to bounce ideas between people, to have short feedback loops, to reinforce and filter quickly, without having to read up on things.
+* Sometimes a lot of value is created by being able to react quickly, to bounce off ideas , to have short feedback loops, to reinforce and filter quickly, without having to read up on things.
 * Other people might have a different (or no) partial ordering of hardness of somewhat comparable topics.
-Not everybody might agree that you can surely understand fast how a boosted decision tree works if one tends to work with topology.
+Not everybody might agree that you can surely acquire knowledge on how a boosted decision tree works in no time if one tends to work with topology.

-TODO: Better example

 Therefore I came to the conclusion that I should start remembering, memorizing and knowing things.